w3f/polkadot-wiki/docs/learn-registrar.md

 ## Twitter Verification

-Lastly, if you provided Twitter handle, you would have to follow [@w3f_registrar](https://twitter.com/w3f_registrar) first.
+Lastly, if you have provided Twitter handle, you would have to follow [@w3f_registrar](https://twitter.com/w3f_registrar) first.

 ![registrar](assets/registrar/12.jpg)